DavidBK/shampoo/Node/Call-Of-Duty.md

    - Validate that the `startTime` is before the `endTime` and that the `startTime` is in the future.
    - Validate that the `soldiersRequired` is a positive number.
    - Validate that the `value` is a positive number.
-   - Validate that the `minRank` is a number between 0 and 6.
-This parameter is optional and the default value should be 0.
+   - Validate that the `minRank` and `maxRank` if exists are numbers between 0 and 6 (Those properties are optional).
    - When a duty is inserted to the database:
      - Add the `soldiers` property and initialize it to an empty array.
      - Add the `status` property and initialize it to `unscheduled`.